Skip to main content

 Some new products, particularly those produced by GM, may require applications under more than one regime.
 If this might be relevant to your product, you are strongly advised to contact us at regulatedproducts@food.gov.uk before starting an application.

-The European Food Safety Authority (EFSA) has developed technical guidance on the requirements of application dossiers for feed additives, genetically modified organisms, flavourings and food contact materials (plastic, active & intelligent materials, recycled plastics).
+The FSA’s regime specific guidance links to parts of the technical guidance produced by the European Food Safety Authority (EFSA) where it remains relevant.
+For example, the EFSA guidance detailing the requirements of application dossiers for feed additives, genetically modified organisms, flavourings and food contact materials (plastic, active & intelligent materials, recycled plastics) remains relevant and will need to be considered.

-Specific guidance for additives in regenerated cellulose film (RCF) is not available, but you can use the guidance for plastic monomers and additives as a helpful guide.
-This guidance remains relevant to GB applications, as it is based on legislation and processes that are also applicable to GB.
-You should follow the parts that relate to the development of dossiers only (not the application process).
+Specific EFSA guidance for additives in regenerated cellulose film (RCF) is not available, but you can use the EFSA guidance for plastic monomers and additives as a helpful guide.
+This guidance remains relevant to GB applications, as it is based on legislation and processes that are also still largely applicable to GB.
+As will be made clear in the FSA regime specific guidance, you should follow the parts of the EFSA guidance that relate to the development of dossiers only (not the application process).

 What is needed for an application